FOUNDATION

 the futurist connotations."[27]

-(In fact it took them years to get rid of this futurist thing and also to get
+In fact, it took them years to get rid of this Futurist thing and also to get rid

-During that time they (or at least Martin, Fletch and David) still hadn't ambitions
+During that period they, (or at least Martin, Fletch and Dave), still didn't have

-to become a big successful band.
-But nevertheless they were interested in making a
+ambitions to become a big successful band.
+Nevertheless, they wanted to make a

 record.
-So they recorded a demo tape and went to all sorts of record companies.
-(Many
+So they recorded a demo tape and approached all kinds of record companies.

-years later some of these tapes appeared on ebay what caused a little sensation
+(Many years later some of these tapes appeared on eBay, which caused a small sensation

 among the fans.)
-But it took its time until someone got interested in them.
+But it took some time until someone took an interest in them.

 Fletch: "When we first took our tape round we didn't get anything from any